 The following plenary speeches were provided during the create+equity Collaborative Learning Sessions.
 Explore them and learn what our experts shared with create+equity Collaborative participants.

 Presentation on ways healthcare systems can address social determinants of health as a strategy for improving individual and population health.
 Resources available outside HIV community which can be helpful.

 This presentation discusses how the trust in institutions, such as government, healthcare industry, etc., has plummeted and introduces the three components of the trust triangle: empath, logic, and authenticity.

 What can we do to Improve Equity in our Clinic Work? (video) A scripted debate presentation on opposing perspectives regarding how to reduce disparities.
 How to define Health Equity within a clinic, how do we access for social determinants of health, and how to engage the community.

 - People with unstable housing have a 16% lower viral suppression rate compared to those with stable housing

 - People with mental illness have a lower viral suppression rate, on average by 8.5%

 - People who inject drugs make up of 1 in 10 new HIV diagnoses

 - People ages 13 to 24 make up 21% of new HIV diagnoses, while people ages 50 and older make up 17% of new HIV diagnoses in the United States

-See our literature review and kick-off webinar slides in our Resources for more data on the impact of social determinants of health in HIV care.
+Review our literature and kick-off webinar slides in our Resources section for more data on the impact of social determinants of health in HIV care.